Events and Requests

 , locale

-, etc. from wherever you are in your code.
+, and so on, from wherever you are in your code.
 For example:

 let { tenant, user } = cds.context

-Usually that context is set by inbound middlewares.
+Usually that context is set by inbound middleware.

-The property is realised as a so-called continuation-local variable, implemented using Node.js' async local storage technique, and a getter/setter pair: The getter is a shortcut forgetStore()
+The property is realized as a so-called continuation-local variable, implemented using Node.js' async local storage technique, and a getter/setter pair: The getter is a shortcut forgetStore()

 .
 The setter coerces values into valid instances of cds.EventContext